Why Meet With Your MLA?

 Your Guide to Meet With Your MLA

 #1 Get yourself informed on the issue.
-Check out the video on this page visually comparing the legislation between the provinces.
+Check out the Comparing Other Provinces video visually comparing the legislation between the provinces.

-#2 Read the proposed legislation on this page.
-Then download a copy of the proposed legislation, aka the The Wrongful Death Accountability Act Briefing Note January 20 2021, for both emailing and presenting to your MLA potentially in person.
+#2 Read the Proposed Legislation on this page.
+Then download a copy of the proposed legislation, aka the The Wrongful Death Accountability Act Briefing Note January 30 2021, for both emailing and presenting to your MLA potentially in person.

-#8 If after 3 consecutive weeks of requesting a meeting by way of telephone and email you are not replied to, then please contact our Society so we can discuss next steps.
+#9 If you do not receive a reply after 3 consecutive weeks of requesting a meeting by way of telephone and email, then please contact our Society so we can discuss next steps.
 This may involve contacting the BC Office of the Ombudsperson.

 “We understand there is interest in, and diverging views on, the Family Compensation Act as it currently exists.
 However, at this time, no decisions have been made to reform the Family Compensation Act.”